Home » Symptoms » Dog Symptoms A-Z » Dizziness

 Especially in older dogs, drowsiness should not be taken lightly, as it can be a sign of age-related conditions such as vestibular syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. or even a stroke.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

 The veterinarian will first take a thorough medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits. to identify possible triggers or pre-existing conditions.
-This is followed by a physical examination to assess the general state of health and to identify possible neurological abnormalities.
+This is followed by a physical examination to assess the general state of health and identify possible neurological abnormalities.

 Diagnostic tests such as blood tests, X-rays, or MRIs may be necessary to rule out specific physiological causes such as organ failure or tumors.
 In cases of suspected poisoning, special toxicological tests can be performed.